Grandia II: Dreamcast version

 Eurogamer also found the game's story and gameplay to be largely methodical, and despite being dubbed "the best RPG on the Dreamcast in Europe" and "strongly recommended", editors felt seasoned role-playing game players would find the game too generic, calling it "an incredibly tough game to call".
-Electronic Gaming Monthly granted the game a 9 out of 10, earning it a Gold Award.
+The three reviewers in Electronic Gaming Monthly all complimented the graphics of the game, while finding battles a bit too easy.

 Francesca Reyes reviewed the Dreamcast version of the game for Next Generation, rating it four stars out of five, and called the game "a winner in the RPG beauty pageant that's just clever enough in the battle department to balance out an almost too straightforward storyline."